uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 ## Other configuration common across widget types

 ### Launch button text

 If you provide a `widgetConfig` with any defined widget type (i.e. not a custom widget) with a value for `launchText`, it will replace the text of the launch button with the provided value, even for non-widgets.
 Use sentence case in launch button text.

 Read more about the [launch button best practices](widget-launch-button.md).

+### Launch button URL

+Likewise, `launchUrl` in `widgetConfig` will customize the URL that the launch bar links to, but *only in the context of the expanded mode widget*.
+This overrides the widget `alternativeMaximizedLink`, only in the context of rendering the expanded-mode widget.

+Therefore specifying both `alternativeMaximizedLink` and `widgetConfig.launchUrl` is a way to configure the app directory entry to launch to either of two URLs, the `launchUrl` in the context of the expanded mode widget and the `alternativeMaximizedLink` in all other contexts.
+The `alternativeMaximizedLink` could even link to the expanded mode widget.

+Like `launchText`, this doesn't automatically work for `custom`-type widgets.
+A custom widget template could implement this feature but is not guaranteed to have done so.

+`config.launchUrlTarget` overrides widget `target` like how `config.launchUrl` overrides widget `alternativeMaximizedLink`.

+Neither `launchUrl` nor `launchUrlTarget` have effect in option-link type widgets, because such widgets dynamically set the launch URL depending upon the option the user selects.

 ### Maintenance mode
 If your widget/application depends on a service that is currently experiencing an outage or planned maintenance, you can